pytask-dev/pytask/.github/ISSUE_TEMPLATE/documentation.md

 #### Documentation problem

-Provide a description of what documentation you believe needs to be fixed/improved.
+Describe what documentation you believe needs to be fixed/improved.

 #### Suggested fix for documentation